-Michael D. Achterberg, CAIA - Mr. Achterberg serves as President of the Adviser, a position held since June 2018.
-He served as Chief Operating Officer of the Adviser from March 2013 through May 2018.
+Michael D. Achterberg, CAIA - Mr. Achterberg serves as Senior Portfolio Manager of USCP, a position held since August 2022.

+Previously, Mr. Achterberg served as President of PREDEX Capital Management, LLC ("PCM") from June 2018 through July 2022 and Chief Operating Officer of PCM from March 2013 through May 2018.
 Mr. Achterberg has 30 years of experience in the fund management industry.
 He has extensive experience in fund management including due diligence, allocation of capital and general supervision for multi-manager funds.

 Previously, Mr. Achterberg served as Chief Financial Officer for more than two years at CITIC Securities International Partners ("CSIP") which conducted China focused investment banking and private equity from offices in Los Angeles, New York, Hong Kong and Beijing.
 CSIP was formed as a strategic alliance with CITIC Securities Co., Ltd., China's largest securities firm, and Evercore Partners, a leading U.S.-based investment bank.
-Michael managed the valuations and investor reporting for the Hong Kong private equity advisor.
+Mr. Achterberg managed the valuations and investor reporting for the Hong Kong private equity advisor.
 He also was the FINOP for the U.S. broker-dealer which provided comprehensive advisory services relating to M&A and corporate finance for inbound and outbound transactions involving China.

 Prior to that Mr. Achterberg was a partner for fifteen years at Strome Investment Management.
-The adviser's principal products were funds-of-funds and a global macro multi-manager strategy trading a wide variety of financial instruments including futures, swaps, currency options and forward contracts, repurchase agreements, various forms of debt obligations and private placements.
-As Chief Financial Officer he managed the operations of their private funds, was a member of the investment risk and valuation committees, and participated in the due diligence and allocation of capital to other managers.
+The adviser's principal products were funds-of-funds and a global macro multi-manager strategy.
+As Chief Financial Officer he was a member of the investment risk and valuation committees, and participated in the due diligence and allocation of capital to other managers.
 At Strome he was also the FINOP for an affiliated broker-dealer operating a hedge fund hotel that provided office space, complete fund administration and operational support to other advisers and their clients.

-Until 1994 he was a CPA and Audit Manager for Coopers & Lybrand working exclusively in the investment industry with advisers and funds.
+Until 1994 he was a CPA and Audit Manager for Coopers & Lybrand in Los Angeles working exclusively in the investment industry with advisers and funds.
 While there he served on the national quality review program for the Investment Company practice.